bropple/retro-go/README.md

 ```
 HW RTC Settings -> Date/Time Settings -> Set Date & Time
 ```
 In this submenu, you will enter the requested time parameters, including whether or not Daylight Saving Time is in effect (if your country doesn't use DST, this can safely be ignored).
-The suggested way to do this is to fill in the current time and set the seconds to a future time, and press `Save Changes` about a half-second before the desired time.
-After following this procedure, the time should now be set.
+The suggested way to do this is to fill in the current time and set the seconds a bit ahead of the actual time, and press `Save Changes` a second or so before the time rolls over to that value.
+After following this procedure, the time should now be set and be accurate.
 It can be changed again at any time.

 ## Launcher
 There are time-related parameters exclusive to the launcher.
 Each parameter and its function is discussed in the following section.